sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>boost-devel</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : The Boost C++ headers and shared development libraries
+Short desc    : The Boost C++ headers and shared development libraries
 URL          : http://www.boost.org
-Лицензия     : Boost and MIT and Python
+License      : Boost and MIT and Python
-Описание     : Headers and shared object symbolic links for the Boost C++ libraries.
+Descript     : Headers and shared object symbolic links for the Boost C++ libraries.
 ```

 </details>